MicrosoftDocs/common-data-model-and-service/common-data-model/media-accelerator.md

 > [!div class="mx-imgBorder"]
 > ![Fan and guest management dashboard - loyalty details](media/media-loyalty-details.png "Fan and guest management dashboard - loyalty details")

-The Media and Communications Accelerator is intended to help successfully drive the progression of a customer from an anonymous or casual guest toward becoming a deeply engaged fan, regular attendee, subscribing member or active member of a frequent buyer or loyalty program.
+The media and communications accelerator is intended to help successfully drive the progression of a customer from an anonymous or casual guest toward becoming a deeply engaged fan, regular attendee, subscribing member or active member of a frequent buyer or loyalty program.
 The accelerator solution helps track that journey with the addition of the new “guest” and “loyalty program” entities, which can help eventually convert to leads and then customers and contacts.

 ### Events and venue management